A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Acknowledgments

 \section{Acknowledgments}

-I would like to express my sincere gratitude to Mr. Hiroaki Naito of Waseda Osaka High School for his constant and enthusiastic guidance throughout this research.
-I also wish to express my deepest appreciation to Professor Yasushi Homma of Waseda University for his valuable professional advice on the mathematical expressions related to Geometric Algebra used in this paper.
-Finally, I would like to thank the anonymous reviewers for their constructive comments, which helped to improve this manuscript.
+We would like to express our sincere gratitude to Mr. Hiroaki Naito of Waseda Osaka High School for his guidance throughout this research.
+We also wish to express our deepest appreciation to Professor Yasushi Homma of Waseda University for his valuable professional advice on the mathematical expressions related to geometric Algebra used in this paper.
+Finally, we would like to thank the anonymous reviewers for their constructive comments, which helped to improve this manuscript.